 Every Experience (Good and Bad) is an Opportunity to Learn

 You may not spend decades in jail, but you will face setbacks in your business.
 That is a guarantee.
 You will fail from time to time.
-That is a given.
 Yet each challenge and each failure is a chance for you to grow.
 You can either use that opportunity to your advantage, or let it slide and miss out on potential learning.

 We see an “opportunity” as something that has a potential positive outcome.
-But opportunity is also defined as, “a good chance for advancement or progress.”
+But opportunity defined is, “a good chance for advancement or progress.”
 If we looked at every situation as an opportunity, even outwardly negative experiences, then we suddenly would have many more chances for progress before us.

 Mandela understood this truth.
-He is quoted to have said, “I never lose.
+He once said, “I never lose.
 I either win or learn.”
 In every circumstance, Mandela could find greater understanding and another chance to do more, even when he supposedly “lost.”

 What Matters is the Legacy you Leave

 Entrepreneurs dream of building empires, of leaving lasting impressions and making their mark on the world.
 Mandela made quite a mark on the world, but he never tried to draw the attention to himself.